 The Molecules, Genes, and Cells Program functions as a dynamic nexus, bringing together numerous research groups with diverse yet interconnected scientific interests.
-Our primary objective is to uncover the intricate molecular mechanisms that govern both physiological pathways and the spectrum of associated diseases.
-We explore the realms of normal and pathological processes through a multidisciplinary approach, drawing from fields such as
+Our primary objective is to uncover the intricate molecular mechanisms that govern both physiological pathways and a spectrum of associated diseases.
+We explore the realms of normal and pathological processes through a multidisciplinary approach, drawing from fields such as molecular biology, immunology, genetics, and neurobiology.
+Our investigations encompass unicellular and multicellular model organisms, enhanced by the utilization of cutting-edge computational methods in the domains of health and life sciences.

-Coordinator: AYTÉ DEL OLMO, José
+Coordinator: José Ayté

 Group Group Leader